-The District's total employer contributions to CalSTRS for fiscal years 2016-17 through 2019-20 were equal to 100% of the required contributions for each year.
-Pursuant to the 2014-15 State Budget, beginning in fiscal year 2021-22, the State Teachers Retirement Board is required to increase or decrease employer contribution rates to the rates designed to eliminate the CalSTRS unfunded liability by June 30, 2046.
+The District's total employer contributions to CalSTRS for fiscal years 2017-18 and 2018-19 were equal to 100% of the required contributions for each year.
+Pursuant to the 2014-15 State Budget, beginning in fiscal year 2021-22, the State Teachers' Retirement Board is required to increase or decrease employer contribution rates to the rates designed to eliminate the CalSTRS unfunded liability by June 30, 2046.
 A decrease in investment earnings may result in increased employer contribution rates in order to timely eliminate the CalSTRS unfunded liability.
-As the world is currently experiencing a pandemic, the District cannot predict the impact of the outbreak of COVID-19 on investment earnings and employer contribution rates.
+As the world is recovering from a global pandemic, the District cannot predict the impact of COVID-19 on investment earnings and employer contribution rates.
 See "DISTRICT FINANCIAL MATTERS - State Funding of Education; State Budget Process - Infectious Disease Outbreak."
-However, under existing law, the State Teachers Retirement Board may not increase the employer contribution rate by more than 1% in any fiscal year up to a maximum contribution rate of 20.25%.
-The State Teachers Retirement Board may also adjust the State's contribution rate by a maximum of 0.5% from year to year, based on the funding status of the CalSTRS actuarially determined unfunded liability.
+However, under existing law, the State Teachers' Retirement Board may not increase the employer contribution rate by more than 1% in any fiscal year up to a maximum contribution rate of 20.25%.
+The State Teachers' Retirement Board may also adjust the State's contribution rate by a maximum of 0.5% from year to year, based on the funding status of the CalSTRS actuarially determined unfunded liability.